Struggling to find a

 The pragmatic relationship between Chika and Tomame is a depiction of a “lavender marriage”—a marriage of convenience.
 This is not shown as a sad compromise.
 Instead, it’s framed as a proactive choice by two people to build a life partnership based on shared values, mutual support, and deep companionship, free from the pressures of romance.
 It champions the idea of queerplatonic relationships, highlighting that a primary partnership doesn’t have to be romantic to be valid and fulfilling.

 Where Can You Read or Buy ‘Is Love the Answer?’
-Manga?
+Manga ?

 To support the author and official publishers, consider these options:

+manga is available on major digital comic platforms.
+You can find it on Amazon Kindle, BookWalker, ComiXology, and Google Play Books.
+This is a great way to read the series on your tablet, phone, or computer.
 Physical Copies: If you prefer a physical copy for your collection, it can be ordered from major online book retailers.
 Check out online stores like Amazon, Barnes & Noble, and Right Stuf Anime.
 You may also find it at your local comic book store or bookstore.

 Publisher’s Website: The official Kodansha USA website is a central hub.
 It provides links to all supported digital and retail partners, ensuring you are purchasing from a legitimate source.